isava361/kcaloriebot/README.md

 - Polling conflict errors: stop any other process or server using the same bot token.
 - The service repeatedly restarts: inspect
-  `sudo journalctl -u kcaloriebot -n 100 --no-pager`.
+  `sudo journalctl -u kcalculatorbot -n 100 --no-pager`.
 - Changes are not active after `git pull`: reinstall the project in the virtual environment and restart the service as shown in the update procedure.